 The Many Flavors of Scorecards

 A functional scorecard is not the end-all.
 No buying decision should be made based on functionality alone.
 Most of the time, we also build out a technical scorecard and, of course, a non-functional scorecard to evaluate the vendor’s position in the market, CRM road map, breadth of ecosystem, onboarding, training, the total cost of ownership, etc.

 Since the business users are the drivers, we always begin any evaluation by first gathering their business requirements to determine the short list of vendors for demonstration.

 A scorecard can help get the Selection Team on the same page by structuring their evaluations such that you can easily extract their relative belief (without any emotion) in how well the given solution can meet the needs of their team.
 This is accomplished by using a simple scoring scheme of 0-3 (see below).

 I allocate a two-hour block with each vendor.
-That time can be used to review the scorecard in detail, as well as to deliver logos, product images, sample customer data (cleansed), and other items to help them build out a demonstration that will be familiar and meaningful to the users.
-While they sometimes balk (because giving a canned demo is soooo much easier), in the end, it’s a win-win for everyone.
+That time can be used to review the scorecard in detail and deliver logos, product images, sample customer data (cleansed), and other items to help them build out a demonstration that will be familiar and meaningful to the users.
+While they sometimes balk (because giving a canned demo is so much easier), in the end, it’s a win-win for everyone.

-While it will take some energy to craft a customized CRM scorecard for your organization, the cost of that effort pales in comparison to selecting a CRM solution that fails to meet your user’s wants and needs.
+While it will take some energy to craft a customized CRM scorecard for your organization, the cost of that effort pales compared to selecting a CRM solution that fails to meet your user’s wants and needs.